-Section Devices used and decription of tests performed on them 3.1 Tests performed on the NVIDIA V100 (Volta) GPU.
+Section Devices used and description of tests performed on them 3.1 Tests performed on the NVIDIA V100 (Volta) GPU.
 3.1.1 Support for subnormal numbers (on the inputs, outputs and the computation of subnormals from the normalized inputs).
-3.1.2 Accuracy of the inner products performed as part of matrix multiply- accumulate (accuracy of scalar multiplies, accuracy of addition, and number of rounding errors introduced).
+3.1.2 Accuracy of the inner products performed as part of matrix multiply-accumulate (accuracy of scalar multiplies, accuracy of addition, and number of rounding errors introduced).
 3.1.3 Tests for determining what rounding modes are used in the inner products and the final rounding.
-3.1.4 Tests that explore the number of extra bits in the alignment step of floating- point addition inside the inner product (extra bits at the bottom of the internal significand).
+3.1.4 Tests that explore the number of extra bits in the alignment step of floating-point addition inside the inner product (extra bits at the bottom of the internal significand).
 3.1.4 A test to find out whether the normalization is performed only at the end or after each addition in the computation of the inner products.
 3.1.4 A similar test for the normalization in subtraction.
 3.1.4 Tests for determining the number of extra bits for carries in floating-point addition (extra bits at the top of the internal significand).
 3.1.4 A test to check the monotonicity of the inner products.
 3.2 All tests from Section 3.1 rerun on the NVIDIA T4 (Turing) GPU.
+3.3 All tests from Section 3.1 rerun on the NVIDIA A100 (Ampere) GPU.

-on V100 GPUs.
+second generation of tensor cores, which equips the Turing T4 GPUs, and conclude that their internal accumulator has an extra bottom bit compared with the tensor cores on V100 GPUs.
 Finally, unlike Hickmann and Bradford (2019) we make our test suite freely available, in order to guarantee reproducibility and facilitate testing other matrix multiply-accumulate units, such as the third generation tensor cores in the latest NVIDIA A100 GPUs (NVIDIA, 2020b).